 - Advises students about their progress in the program

 - Recommends students for admission to its graduate plan

 - Recommends candidates for new TA positions and Graduate School fellowships

 - Approves preliminary examination materials for students choosing rationale format option

 - Oversees matters pertaining to the plan

-NOTE: Each concentration (Graduate Plan of Study) has an Advisory Committee.
-Several have a graduate student representative on the committee.
+NOTE: Each graduate plan has an Advisory Committee.
+All have a graduate student representative on the committee.